-Margaret Thatcher, leader of the Conservative Party, is sworn in as Britain’s first female prime minister.
-The Oxford-educated chemist and lawyer was sworn in the day after the Conservatives won a 44-seat majority in general parliamentary elections.
+Margaret Thatcher, leader of the Conservative Party, becomes Britain’s first female prime minister on May 4, 1979.
+The Oxford-educated chemist and lawyer took office the day after the Conservatives won a 44-seat majority in general parliamentary elections.

 Margaret Hilda Roberts was born in Grantham, England, in 1925.
 She was the first woman president of the Oxford University Conservative Association and in 1950 ran for Parliament in Dartford.
 She was defeated but garnered an impressive number of votes in the generally liberal district.
-In 1959, after marrying businessman Denis Thatcher and giving birth to twins, she was elected to Parliament as a Conservative for Finchley, a north London district.
+In 1959, after marrying businessman Denis Thatcher and later giving birth to twins, she was elected to Parliament as a Conservative for Finchley, a north London district.
 During the 1960s, she rose rapidly in the ranks of the Conservative Party and in 1967 joined the shadow cabinet sitting in opposition to Harold Wilson’s ruling Labour cabinet.
 With the victory of the Conservative Party under Edward Heath in 1970, Thatcher became secretary of state for education and science.

 In 1974, the Labour Party returned to power, and Thatcher served as joint shadow chancellor before replacing Edward Heath as the leader of the Conservative Party in February 1975.
 She was the first woman to head the Conservatives.
 Under her leadership, the Conservative Party shifted further right in its politics, calling for privatization of national industries and utilities and promising a resolute defense of Britain’s interests abroad.
 She also sharply criticized Prime Minister James Callaghan’s ineffectual handling of the chaotic labor strikes of 1978 and 1979.